pulp/pulpproject.org/get_involved.md

 ## Meetings

-**Open Floor** - every Tuesday and Friday 10:30 ET (either EST or EDT) in #pulp-meeting on Freenode (IRC).
+**Open Floor** - every Tuesday at 10:30 ET (either EST or EDT) in [pulp-meeting](https://matrix.to/#/#pulp_meeting:matrix.org?via=libera.chat&via=matrix.org) on Matrix
+.
 It's a time for developer discussion, feedback, and decisions on code/issues/PRs/process relating to pulpcore or plugins.
 To participate, put a topic on [the agenda](https://hackmd.io/@pulp/triage/edit).
 Minutes will be sent to the pulp-dev mailing list.

-**Bug Triage** - every Tuesday and Friday immediately after Open Floor in #pulp-meeting on Freenode (IRC).
+**Bug Triage** - every Tuesday immediately after Open Floor in [pulp-meeting](https://matrix.to/#/#pulp_meeting:matrix.org?via=libera.chat&via=matrix.org) on Matrix .
 Come and participate in real-time.
 See the [triage process](https://docs.pulpproject.org/bugs-features.html#triage) for more details.
 You can also read through the [triage archives](https://logs.pulpproject.org/pulp-meeting/).

 ## Found a Security Issue?

 If you find a security issue with Pulp or would like to share a security concern, see our [Security Disclosures](https://docs.pulpproject.org/pulpcore/bugs-features.html#security-disclosures) section for more information about how you can report this.

 ## Upcoming Events